 Comment.
-Section 648.310 generally codifies case law concerning the burden of proof in administrative adjudications.
+Section 648.310 generally codifies case law concerning the burden of proof in adjudicative proceedings.
 See discussion in 1 G. Ogden, California Public Agency Practice § 39 (1991).

-It should be noted that an agency whose hearings are required to be conducted by an administrative law judge employed by the Office of Administrative Hearings may provide a different burden of proof by regulation than that provided in subdivision (b) despite the general rule of Section 641.130 (modification of statute by regulation).
-See also Section 648.110 (provisions may be modified by regulation).
+It should be noted that an agency whose hearings are required to be conducted by an administrative law judge employed by the Office of Administrative Hearings may provide a different burden of proof by regulation than that provided in subdivision (b) despite the general rule of Section 641.130 (modification or inapplicability of statute by regulation).
+See also Section 648.110 (provisions may be modified or made inapplicable by regulation).